Sorry. This form is no longer available.

 I-35w Rebuild from 43rd Street to Downtown

 Expect lane restrictions and closures on freeway segments from Nicollet Avenue near the Lowry Tunnel north to Shingle Creek Pkwy in Brooklyn Center.
 Many freeway entrance and exit ramps will be temporarily closed for several weeks at a time.
 Bridge deck replacements include the heavily used Hwy 252 bridge.
-Starting June 23rd until September 2017, each side of the Lowry Hill tunnel will be rerouted to accommodate two-way traffic while other side is being repaved and tiled.
-The eastbound tunnel will be closed first for approximately 6 weeks.
-All truck traffic will be detoured to Hwy 62 and Hwy 100.
+Currently, the westbound side Lowry Hill Tunnel is rerouted to accommodate two-way traffic while eastbound side is being repaved and tiled.
+The eastbound tunnel will be closed until mid-September 2017.
+All truck traffic is detoured via Hwy 62 and Hwy 100.

 Taking place simultaneously with the I-94 project is the rebuild of HWY 169 from Edina up to Golden Valley.
 Hwy 169 is currently closed for the Nine Mile Creek bridge replacement in Edina.
 Lane restrictions and ramp closures will impact traffic up to Hwy 55 through October, 2017.

-Just as the I-94 and Hwy 169 projects wind down, the massive I-35W rebuild from 42nd Street up to the I-94 interchange ramps up.
-This project diverts traffic lanes and requires new bridges to improve safety and flow.
+As the I-94 and Hwy 169 projects wind down, the massive I-35W rebuild, from 42nd Street up to the I-94 interchange, starts to ramp up.
+This project reroutes traffic lanes, replaces bridges and ramps that will improve safety and flow.
 A new transit station incorporated into a bridge over West Lake Street links buses right into downtown.
-The I-35W project launches in January 2018 and may take up to four years to complete.
+The transit station will be part of the Orange BRT (Bus Rapid Transit) Line.
+The I-35W project begins August 2017 and will take up to four years to complete.

 South Washington Ave. rebuild: Hennepin Ave. to 5th Ave.S.